hedgein/TAOCP-Adventures/README.md

 ## Format
 For exercises that require written form, I will be using LaTeX.
-PDF's in a separate folder will also be pushed to the repo for convenient access by **chapter**.
+PDF's in a separate folder will also be pushed to the repo for convenient access.
 Programming exercises will be done in Swift and Rust.
 Yes, both and separately.

 ### Why Swift?